Better-World Philosophy: Race culture

-This chapter addresses heredity and moral progress through education and environmental influence.
-Moore argues that humanity can regenerate itself through conscious modification of the "generative stream", improving conditions by environmental and social selection rather than by chance.
-He discusses the role of punishment, the neutralization of harmful selection, and the displacement of harsh natural discrimination by deliberate self-culture.
+This chapter discusses heredity and moral progress through education and environmental influence.
+Moore argues that humanity can alter the "generative stream" through conscious social action, improving conditions by environmental and social selection rather than by chance.
+He discusses punishment, the neutralization of harmful selection, and the replacement of harsh natural discrimination with deliberate self-culture.

 Individual culture

 The final chapter turns to personal ethics.
-Moore maintains that true culture is not merely intellectual but moral.
+Moore maintains that true culture is moral as well as intellectual.
 The inculcation of altruism, he writes, is as important as the accumulation of knowledge.
-Because people are naturally egoistic, conscious culture must work to eliminate selfishness with the same effort once devoted to developing intellect.
-He concludes with the call to reform human nature through moral self-discipline and "neural" (mental) transformation.
+Because people are naturally egoistic, conscious culture must work to reduce selfishness with the same effort once devoted to developing intellect.
+He concludes with a call for moral self-discipline and mental transformation.